ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    After that, the RS stores the computed token hash as associated with the access token, and then terminates this algorithm.

 4. The RS assumes that the Client received the access token in an AS-to-Client response encoded in JSON (see {{sec-token-hash-input-c-as-json}}).
-Hence, the RS assumes TOKEN_INFO to be the binary representation of HASH_INPUT_TEXT, which is the base64url-encoded text string that encodes the binary representation of the access token.
+Hence, the RS assumes TOKEN_INFO to be the binary representation of HASH_INPUT_TEXT.
+In turn, HASH_INPUT_TEXT is the base64url-encoded text string that encodes the binary representation of the tagged access token with the CWT as innermost tag content (as per {{sec-issuing-access-tokens-as}}).

-5. The RS performs the base64url decoding of HASH_INPUT_TEXT, and considers the result as the binary representation of the access token.
+5. The RS performs the base64url decoding of HASH_INPUT_TEXT, and considers the result as the binary representation of the tagged access token.

 6. The RS verifies the access token as per {{Section 5.10.1.1 of RFC9200}}.
 If the verification fails, then the RS terminates this algorithm.